shiroimon/gitpress/collections/google_bigquery/sql_window.md

     raw_table
 window
       a as (partition by member order by date)
-    , b as (partition by member order by date)
+    , b as (partition by member order by date desc, class_a)
 ```

 ## || cf.